lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-faqs.md

 **Ques.
 I am not able to publish the contribution folder's assets from Brand Portal to AEM Assets after upgrading to Adobe I/O. My author instance is on AEM 6.5.4.
 What could be the possible reason?**

-**Ans.** Yes, there is a known issue on AEM 6.5.4 with Adobe I/O. This issue will be fixed in the next service pack 6.5.5.
+**Ans.** Yes, there is a known issue on AEM 6.5.4 with Adobe I/O. This issue will be fixed in the next service pack AEM 6.5.5.

 For immediate fix on AEM 6.5.4, it is recommended to [download the hotfix](https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq650/hotfix/cq-6.5.0-hotfix-33041) and install on your AEM author instance.